botanicus/pay-per-task/docs/scalling.md

 # Scalling

+This is a great intro into [various server setups](https://www.digitalocean.com/community/tutorials/5-common-server-setups-for-your-web-application).

 *PPT runs on one VPS which most likely will be plenty.
 I'm therefore not overly concerned about scalling, I'm all trying to do is to make it possible to scale if needed.*

 That consists of: